ansnoussi/GL4_Projet_Gestion_PFE/README.md

 ⚠ *Important* : so that we don't run into any CORS issues while developing, a proxy configuration is set to proxy requests to http://localhost:4200/api to the NestJS server.

+## Run the whole stack
+Run `npm run dev` to start the Nest app and the Angular app concurrently.

 ## Generate a library

 Run `ng g @nrwl/angular:lib my-lib` to generate a library.